Youth for Human Rights International: Criticism

 In 2007, at a human rights youth forum organized by YHRI, in Sydney, Australia, three students from Canterbury Girls High School expressed concern at overt references to Scientology in the promotional materials.
 One said she felt "exploited."
 The Department of Education is looking into the students' complaints.
 However, David Clarke, a Liberal of the New South Wales upper house and a member of the Catholic group Opus Dei, said that he had also been unaware of any strong links between the youth forum and the Church of Scientology.
 But, Clarke added, "I'm a practising Catholic.
 There was no pushing as far as I could see of Scientology."

 A German journalist has accused Scientology of false advertising through YHRI, recruiting members indirectly, and government officials in Germany have said YHRI serves as a cover-up tactic for Scientology.

 The Florida Holocaust Museum complained that YHRI's connection to Scientology was not disclosed when they worked with them to organize a human rights march in St. Petersburg, Florida in March 2007.

-In each of the above cases the YHRI organizer responded that, while the Church of Scientology supported their group, it was a YHRI event, not a Church event and the message was human rights, not Scientology.
+In response, organizers claimed that while the Church of Scientology supported their group, the event was not created to promote Scientology.
 However, the Herald reported that, on the materials handed out at the event in Australia, L.Ron Hubbard's image and quotes figured more prominently than those of such activists as Martin Luther King and Mahatma Gandhi.

+In 2009, Australia's Victoria government "told its schools not to distribute materials by a Scientology-funded group called Youth for Human Rights after it was revealed it organised a year 9 art prize."

 Ursula Caberta, the Commissioner for the Scientology Task Force of the Hamburg Interior Authority, a Scientology watchdog group, stated the YHRI is one of a number of Scientology-linked groups that mask their connection to the church and seek to attract and recruit the young.

 In 1995, the Hamburg Senate released a report on Scientology, describing its structure and the dangers it presented to individuals and society.
 One passage, citing Scientology documents, clarified the role of all organizations, which, like YHRI, are linked to the church.

-"In an internal memo, Scientology described the function of affiliate organizations:

-'All organizations and groups form a global network.
-Each one has its own individual role and responsibilities.
-But all service organizations have the goal to draw attention to L.Ron Hubbard's technology and deliver it to the public.'

-Thus, each activity, however distantly it is related to Scientology, fits into a long-term strategic plan, which is ultimately steered by the highest management."